cpetig/wasm-shm-test/README.md

 but can never control the address used, e.g. due to page alignment or other MMU/MPU restrictions.

+In addition there are some convenience additions:

+ - clone: for broadcasting a read-only buffer to multiple consumers
+ - optimum-size: calculate buffer independent recommended allocation size, supporting multiple attachments simultaneously with minimal overhead
+ - create-local: wrap local memory in a memory-block, bound to one linear address space

-## Inside this example
+## Minimal example

-The main component allocates a shared buffer, passes it to a reactor (impl) which attaches the buffer, increments the specified byte and returns.
+The `main` component allocates a shared buffer, passes it to a reactor (`impl`) which attaches the buffer, increments the specified byte and returns.
 Then the main component attaches the buffer and verifies the requested increments.